-The French Proviseur and the French Bac Coordinator will help the students who passed the Baccalauréat, and their families, to apply for French Universities or a Classe préparatoire aux Grandes Ecoles, starting in September of Year 12 or a year later via Parcoursup.
+The French Carrier advisor will help the students who passed the Baccalauréat, and their families, to apply for French Universities or a Classe préparatoire aux Grandes Ecoles, starting in September of Year 12 or a year later via Parcoursup.
 A scholarship may be awarded to the students willing to study in France according to his/her results both in class and at the Baccalauréat.
 It is given to a student who does not have French Nationality.